paritytech/polkadot-sdk/src/api/archive_unstable_storage.md

 This function should be used when the target block is older than the blocks reported by `chainHead_unstable_follow`.
 Use `chainHead_unstable_storage` if instead you want to retrieve the storage of a block obtained by the `chainHead_unstable_follow`.

 If `items` contains multiple identical or overlapping queries, the JSON-RPC server can choose whether to merge or not the items in the result.
 For example, if the request contains two items with the same key, one with `hash` and one with `value`, the JSON-RPC server can choose whether to generate two `item` objects, one with the value and one with the hash, or only a single `item` object with both `hash` and `value` set.
-The JSON-RPC server is encouraged to notify as soon as possible of the information at its disposal, without waiting for missing information.

 It is allowed (but discouraged) for the JSON-RPC server to provide the same information multiple times in the result, for example providing the `value` field of the same `key` twice.
 Forcing the JSON-RPC server to de-duplicate items in the result might lead to unnecessary overhead.